Sandy Hook, Maryland

 Sandy Hook is an unincorporated community and census-designated place in Washington County, Maryland, United States.
 Its population was 188 as of the 2010 census.

+History

-Sandy Hook was briefly important as for a few years it was the end of the line for the Baltimore and Ohio Railroad, then under construction.
-This period ended with the opening of the B & O Railroad Potomac River Crossing in 1837.
+Sandy Hook was briefly important as, for a few years, it was the end of the line for the Baltimore and Ohio Railroad, then under construction.
+This period ended with the B & O Railroad Potomac River Crossing opening in 1837.